jlolling/SAPRFCProxyServer/README.md

 A Server to use as proxy for SAP RFC calls from the Talend components tSAPRFCConnection The service accepts the credentials from the calling SAP RFC component.

+It is highly recommended to protect this service with a forward-proxy like ngix and establish SSL and IP range filtering with a firwall.
+The request contains sensible information which must be protected.

 Start the service with:

 ```java -jar saprfcproxyserver-1.0.jar```